alisonburgers/IV-Filter-Extension/README.md

 5. Select the extension files named "pack" to load the extension.

-6. To filter Pokemon, click the extension icon once you are on the page, and click the "Filter" button on the pop-up.
+6. To turn on the filter, click the extension icon once you are on the page.

+7. You should see a IV filter option on the filter sidebar.

 Important notes: